franciellevargas/OpCluster-PT/README.md

 ACKNOWLEGMENT

-Evandro Brasil Fonseca, author and developer of the CORP (resolução automática de correferências para o Português).
+Evandro Brasil Fonseca, author and developer of the CORP (COREFERENCE RESOLUTION FOR PORTUGUESE).